15 Types of Videos That Every Business Can Use

-Recording a sales presentation with a webcam and screen-recording tool like Soapbox can help speed things up.
+Recording a sales presentation with a webcam and screen-recording tool like the one in Wistia can help speed things up.
 Prospects can watch your pitch on their own time, returning to points you made earlier in the pitch, and then share it with colleagues if they need to.
 Not only will they appreciate the effort and planning you put into it, but they can also get more of the information they’re looking for up front.

-When creating a Soapbox video, you’re able to record both your friendly face via webcam and your laptop screen simultaneously, giving you the opportunity to add a personal touch to your videos, just like Nextep does in this example:
+When creating a recording in Wistia, you’re able to record both your friendly face via webcam and your laptop screen simultaneously, giving you the opportunity to add a personal touch to your videos, just like Nextep does in this example:

 Aim for up to 3 minutes so you can give yourself enough time to get into the right level of detail, answer all questions, and finish off with a call to action.

 Metrics that matter